 OWVI Defense Attorneys Grand Rapids, Michigan, will help you fight your OWVI charges.

 Anyone facing drunk driving charges should also be concerned with DUI or OWI charges.
-However, many people overlook the fact that an OWVI conviction Operating While Visibly Impaired can result in a criminal conviction and severe penalties.
+However, many people overlook the fact that an OWVI conviction, Operating While Visibly Impaired, can result in a criminal conviction and severe penalties.
 Prosecutors will have to prove that you cannot operate a vehicle safely because you are alcohol-impaired in order to convict you of OWVI.
 You could get sentenced by questionable evidence from routine traffic violations or sobriety tests – police do not need a blood or breathalyzer test for this charge.

 West Michigan OWVI Defense Lawyers

-Contact the best OWVI Defense Attorneys Grand Rapids, Michigan – John Engman & Associates.
+Contact the best OWVI Drunk Driving Defense Attorneys Grand Rapids, Michigan – John Engman & Associates.
 We are one of the leading legal firms in Michigan; our defense lawyers will vigorously defend anyone charged with OWVI.
 Even if you do not get charged with Operating While Intoxicated, you could still face Operating While Visibly Impaired charges, including fines, jail time, suspension of your license, and more.
 Protect yourself with an experienced law team that will protect your rights.
 We will fight for you throughout the entire process.
 We have decades of experience navigating the West Michigan Courts defending cases similar to yours.
 Don’t hesitate to call – the sooner we get started on your case, the better for you.

 The Difference between OWVI, OWI or DUI

-You can get charged with OWI (Operating While Intoxicated) charges when you drive and your blood alcohol content over 0.08%.
-With OWVI charges, you do not have to be over a certain blood alcohol content percentage; you just need to be considered noticeably impaired by the police officer that stopped you.
-Therefore, you will want to contact OWVI Defense Attorneys Grand Rapids, Michigan, right away.
+You can get charged with OWI (Operating While Intoxicated) charges when you drive and your blood alcohol content is over 0.08%.
+With OWVI charges, you do not have to be over a certain blood alcohol content percentage; you just need to be considered noticeably impaired by the police officer who stopped you.
+Therefore, you will want to contact OWVI Defense Attorneys in Grand Rapids, Michigan, right away.
 You want the legal team of John Engman & Associates on your side fighting for you.

 Michigan OWVI Penalties